Snowstorm Keeps Criminals From Their Work

 ``Cops have always said that the weather is their best friend,″ said Sgt.
 Fred Seklecki of Holyoke, Mass., an industrial city with a high crime rate.

 Some police officers have taken advantage of the snowbound by serving fugitive warrants.
-In Washington, D.C., one man wanted on several warrants was arrested Monday.
+In Washington, D.C., one man wanted on several warrants was arrested in a crack house where he was taking shelter on Monday.

 The storm also snowed in would-be thieves in smaller cities and towns.

 Harrisburg, Pa., where 28 inches of snow fell, reported no burglaries since Sunday.
 Nearby York, which got 3 feet, had no muggings or car thefts.